header site background image

 Published on : May 10 2016

-In 1936, the Anglican community acquired a pipe organ built by the famed Casavant Brothers of Saint-Hyacinthe.
-The church’s history from the initial land purchase in 1907 until 1982 was painstakingly documented in the book As It Happened—A History of the Parish of Saint-Columba 1907–1982.
-In 1969, St. Columba’s welcomed Cardinal Karol Wojtyla, later to become Pope John Paul II.
-Though of modest design, St. Columba’s features a nave with exposed wood beams, woodwork, and stained glass in the chancel.
+In 1936, the Anglican community acquired an organ built by the renowned Casavant Frères of Saint-Hyacinthe.
+The church’s history—from the first land acquisitions in 1907 to 1982—was thoroughly documented in a book titled As it Happened: A History of the Parish of Saint-Columba 1907–1982.
+In 1969, the church was visited by Cardinal Wojtyla, the future Pope John Paul II.

 slider image